Sasquatch (novel): Plot

 Pandora's Box was unlocked, and Dylan finds another staff in it, and uses it to turn a hole in the ground, which opens a trapdoor with an extremely long ladder.
 Dylan climbs down the ladder, and tries to look for Buck.
 He gets lost, and there are still tremors, and he discovers money in the caves under the cabin.
 He yells for help, and Buck and an adult Sasquatch find him.
 Buck admits that he is D. B. Cooper to Dylan Hickock.
 He says he committed the hijacking to pay for cancer treatments for his son.
 He also says that his wife Betty had told Billy to stash the money in the cabin.
-Buck had also talked to Dylan's dad though the radio by setting up a code.
+Buck had also talked to Dylan's dad through the radio by setting up a code.

 Buck tells Dylan to go to the ravine and make giant Sasquatch footprints using a cast made from real ones, and to lead them away from the tunnel.
 Agent Crow interferes on the radio, and talks about Buck, and Kurt Skipp soon arrives and discovers Dylan making the footprints, and sees a Bigfoot-like creature, and shoots at it.
 Dylan tries to stop him, but Kurt knees him in the stomach.

 At the same time, the volcano had a small eruption, and trees collapse on Kurt and kill him.
 Dylan hears his dad on the radio and talks to him.
 Dylan discovers his dad at a waterfall, and he is injured and barely conscious.
 A Sasquatch takes Dylan's dad to a safer place and beckons Dylan to follow.
 He talks to Dr. Flagg on the radio and tells him about the situation.

 A helicopter arrives to take Dylan and his Dad back to civilization.
 Clyde and his brothers are missing, and Dylan thinks they went back to Zona.
 When they get back home, Dylan wonders what had happened to Buck, and Dylan sends a message to his mother that Dylan's father is in hospital.

 Dylan receives an e-mail from Buck that an "old friend" is about to arrive at his house, but it's Agent Crow.
 In the fridge, there was a message from Buck for Agent Crow, saying that he confessed to the hijacking.
 Another message was for Dylan, saying that Agent Crow should get more exercise.
 After Agent Crow leaves, Dylan also finds a wooden staff from Buck to remember him by.
 On it, a face resembling Dylan was carved into the handle.